yt-dlp/yt-dlp/README.md

                                      from and dump cookie jar in
     --no-cookies                     Do not read/dump cookies from/to file (default)
-    --cookies-from-browser BROWSER[:PARAMETERS]
+    --cookies-from-browser BROWSER[+PROFILE][:PROFILE]
                                      Load cookies from a user profile of the given web browser.
 Currently supported
                                      browsers are: brave, chrome, chromium,
                                      edge, firefox, opera, safari, vivaldi.
+                                     By default, the most recently accessed
-                                     additional parameters can be specified
+                                     profile is used but alternatives can be specified by name or by path.
-                                     such as the profile name/path and the keyring to use.
-For example:
-                                     'chrome:profile=~/.config/chrome/Default'
-                                     'brave:keyring=KWallet,profile=Default'.
-                                     Possible keyring values are:
-                                     'KWallet', 'GnomeKeyring', 'BasicText'.
+                                     For decrypting some cookies a password
+                                     is required from the system keyring.
                                      The keyring is automatically detected
                                      in most cases.
-If no browser profile is specified the most recently accessed one
-                                     is chosen.
+Valid PROFILE values are:
+                                     'KWallet', 'GnomeKeyring', 'BasicText'
+                                     and only apply on Linux.
     --no-cookies-from-browser        Do not load cookies from browser (default) --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information (such